Evertcolombia/card_validator_service/README.md

 - openAPi: http://127.0.0.1:8000/cards/
 - swagger: http://127.0.0.1:8000/docs/

-    in swagger you muts pass a dictionary as parameter if want to use the POST endpoints instead
+    in swagger you muts pass a dictionary as parameter if want to use the POST endpoints
     example:

         {
             "card_num": "6799990100000000019",
         }

 Also.
 We can test the API using [curl](https://curl.haxx.se/)